AndyKorek/webpack-boilerplate-sass-ts-bootstrap4-fontawesome/readme.md

 - `node-sass` for compiling sass (SCSS)
 - `babel-loader` for compiling ES6 code
+- `babel-eslint && eslint-loader` for Linting your .js
+- `lodash-webpack-plugin` create smaller Lodash builds by replacing feature sets of modules with noop, identity, or simpler alternatives.
 - `webpack-dev-server` for serving & Hot-Reloading
 - `css-loader` for compressing css
 - `sass-loader` for compressing and loading scss & sass